MsMc24/G1-finalproject/Student Class Worksheet.md

 **⭐️REMEMBER⭐️** for all the activities today, you will work with your partner on a shared computer or tablet :)

+---
+## ⚡️⚡️⚡️Now let's look at the flashcards to get to know our target vocabulary!
+###Target words: vibrant, depicting, admired, anxious, skeptics, achievement, thrilled

 💦[APP#1 - Flashcards]() |

 DIRECTIONS: